karreiro/acts_as_hashed/README.md

 end
 ```

-or you can overwrite the method that will generate the hash.
+You can overwrite the method that generates the hash.

 ```ruby
 class Order < ActiveRecord::Base